nicholascapo/KeypadTiling/README.md

 ## Details :

-* Bad fluidity and some bugs on Wayland, in particular with window completion (annoying display delays).
+* Bugs on Wayland, in particular with window completion (annoying delays between move/resize operations are used as workaround).
 * Tiling is not exactly the same as the one that GNOME Shell provides.
-For instance left and right tiling are more basic while top, bottom and corner tiling gains resizing.
+For instance left and right tiling are more basic while top, bottom and corner tiling gain resizing.
 * Default keybindings could conflict with those of other extensions like popular *Dash to Dock* and *Dash to Panel* (see either *Keypad Tiling* or *other extension* preferences).